Bouncers Doormen – The most visible aspect of security in a nightclub or bar.

 Bouncers Doormen – Nightclub Security Plan

 Bouncers doormen are an important part of a comprehensive nightclub and bar security plan.
-However, employing overly aggressive bouncers doormen with little training and inadequate procedures can contribute to the Death of a Nightclub.
+However, employing overly aggressive bouncer doormen with little training and inadequate procedures can contribute to the Death of a Nightclub.

-The doorman or door-host is the first person the patron sees and sets the tone for the style and attitude of the club.
+The doorman or door host is the first person the patron sees and sets the tone for the style and attitude of the club.
 Some clubs employ burly-looking guys who set the tone of the “Barbary Coast” days in San Francisco where bothersome patrons would be forcibly thrown out into the street.

 Upscale clubs often use well-dressed ladies and gentlemen to make patrons feel like they have entered a nightclub with dignity and class.

 The security function of a doorman is to provide access control for a busy nightclub and screen those that wish to enter.